light-mode-image

 )

-This instance configures the MATTR VII tenant that the SDK will interact with (tenantHost) based on the constants defined in the Constants file.
+This instance configures the MATTR VII tenant that the SDK will interact with (tenantHost) and the Verifier Application the SDK represents (applicationId), based on the constants defined in the Constants file.

 4. Add the following code after the Step 2.4: Initialize the SDK comment to initialize the MobileCredentialVerifier instance with the parameters defined in the platformConfiguration instance: